3 Ways to Help Your Team Become More Self-Aware

 Teams and organizations are essentially individuals grouped in various cohorts.
 These individuals have behaviors and tendencies which can lead to either positive or negative outcomes.
 In an organizational setting, self-awareness is the ability to monitor one's emotions, strengths, values, triggers, and motivators for better performance.

-Self-awareness helps your people
+Self-awareness helps your people:

 • Know what makes them tick and why.
 From here, they can begin making behavioral changes that drive individual and team performance, rather than hurting them.